 In 2020, the platform launched Facebook Shops, a social commerce tool that allows SMBs to create social stores for free.
 This means Facebook users can browse, explore and purchase products directly on FB without leaving the app.

-As of 2020, Instagram (IG) has 1 billion users.
+As of 2020, Instagram (IG) reached 1 billion users.
 That’s half of its sister brand's following, Facebook.
 IG has come a long way from just a photo-sharing platform to becoming one of social commerce top’s players.
 The same eMarketer report (above) reveals that Instagram follows behind Facebook, with 12.9% of internet users, or 32.4 million people expected to make a purchase on the platform.

 Instagram Shop has the functionalities of Facebook Shops, designed to help people to discover and shop the brands and products they love.